 Unionville, Pennsylvania – April 25, 2016 When the Charles F. Patton Middle School launched its first Writers Day, McDAY’s writer-at-heart (and chemical engineering-trained) president, Susan Stipa, presented two sessions on “Ghostwriting” to the eighth grade creative writing classes of Mr. Brian Kelley.
 “This is the first year we are putting Writers Day together, but we [ Click Title for Full Article ]

-I do not often combine business and technical reading with my relaxation reading.
 Rise of the Rocket Girls, The Women Who Propelled Us, From Missiles to the Moon to Mars, by Nathalia Holt, was a crossover read for me as I do not often combine business and technical reading with relaxation reading.
-But Rocket Girls should [ Click Title for Full Article ]
+But Rocket Girls should be on the reading list of every scientist, mathematician, and engineer because [ Click Title for Full Article ]